asyncial/lists/README.md

 - can be synced via dropbox or similar, or even git/VCS

 ### TODO:
-- show all list items
-- show list items of a specific list
-- show all unfinished list items
 - rename list item
 - rename list